 Some spells use the same save mechanic but with a binary outcome: full effect on fail, nothing on success.
 Hold Person, Banishment, Tasha's Hideous Laughter, lots of cantrip-tier controls.
 The engine models this as the zero on-success flag.
 P(save) becomes the probability the spell does nothing; P(fail) is the probability of full effect.

-Per-cast expected damage for save-or-suck is just P(fail) · E[dmg] — no half-mass redistribution, just a binary on/off.
+Per-cast expected damage for save-or-suck is just P(fail) · E[dmg].
+No half-mass redistribution, just a binary on/off.
 Compare:

 8d6 save +5 DC15